chipsalliance/Caliptra/doc/Caliptra.md

 ![](./images/Caliptra_boot_flow4.png)

-1. After the Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
+1. After the Caliptra microcontroller is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
 2. Caliptra ROM uses the internal SPI peripheral to read from the platform's persistent storage and load the FW.
 Note that SPI is operating in basic functional single-IO mode and at 20 MHz frequency.
-3. After Caliptra’s FW is authenticated and loaded into ICCM, uController asserts READY\_FOR\_RTFLOWS wire.
+3. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller asserts READY\_FOR\_RTFLOWS wire.
 See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information about security flows that happen within this step (for example, DICE).

 ### <a id="reset-flow"></a>CPU warm reset or PCIe hot reset flow →  Caliptra IP reset